Healthcare

 Other countries manage to deliver prompt and effective healthcare: it's not impossible.
 But we have to want to do it, and we have to believe it is possible.

-One important area of debate concerning healthcare is the question of assisted dying.
+One important area of debate concerning healthcare is the question of assisted dying, which has been recently raised again by the November 2024 Private Members' bill.

 E-mail me when people leave their comments –